 Any bleeding you can’t control with direct pressure or any other bandage.

-Any bleeding you don’t have time to mess with due to the developing situation.
+Any bleeding you don’t have time to mess with due to the situation around you.

-They can all be safely converted to a regular dressing or removed later.
+They can be safely moved, converted to a regular dressing or removed completely within 4 hours.

 Parts of a Commercially Available Tourniquet

 The Only 2 CoTCCC Approved Tourniquets: SOFTT-W or the CAT

 Beware of Counterfeit and Non-Approved or Untested Tourniquets

 Tourniquets are medical devices that should go through rigorous testing to ensure that they do what they are supposed to safely.
 Knock offs sold by unreliable, no-name online shops have been known to fail at the worst times.
 Be sure that you buy from a reputable source.
 We can mention some sellers in the comments.

 If you don’t have it with you it won’t do any good when you need it:

 Improvised tourniquets have failed time and time again.
 Your Plan-A should not be to improvise what you may or may not find on the street in an emergency.